 -

-Show assignment(s) after participation: When enabled, participants will be able to access the assignment on a FLOWlock, after the participation period has ended.
+Show assignment(s) after participation: When enabled, participants will be able to access the assignment, after the participation period has ended.
 This applies to all participants on the flow, regardless of whether they made a submission.
+When the Device Monitor is enabled, screenshots taken will also be visible to participants

-Facial comparison and voice detection can be enabled/disabled for individual participants.
+Facial comparison and voice detection can be disabled for individual participants.

 - Enable facial comparison: It is possible to enable the use of a webcam on a participant's device in flows when the lockdown browser is active.
 It is possible to choose whether